aniv01/aniv01.github.io/_posts/k8s/2022-07-10-aws-eks-rbac.md

 ## What is RoleBinding and ClusterRoleBinding?
 ---

-A `RoleBinding` and the `ClusterRoleBinding` grants the permissions defined in a role to a user or set of users.
+A `RoleBinding` and the `ClusterRoleBinding` grants permissions defined in a role to a user or set of users.

 It holds list of below subjects: